daniel-dihardja/jspm-react-boilerplate/README.md

     // start browser sync for development
     make up

-    // make a self executable bundle of the app make bundle-sfx
+    // make a self executable JSPM bundle of the app make bundle-sfx

     // copy the index.bundle.html into the bundle folder as index.html
     make copy-index

-    // copy the assets folder into the budle folder make copy-assets
+    // copy the assets folder into the bundle folder make copy-assets

 #State Components